Shaftesbury Avenue, London

 Berry Gordy says: "I am thrilled to be bringing Motown back to the UK 50 years after our first visit back in 1965 when I came to London for our very first UK tour.
 Half a century later we are delighted to be returning, this time bringing our story and the Motown sound on stage at the Shaftesbury Theatre in the legendary West End."
 One of the show's producers, Adam Spiegel explains that "what you're getting is the real story behind some of the best music ever written.
 Motown is a word that has somehow - both here and across the world - come to mean happiness.
 Berry Gordy has been involved heavily throughout the process - it's his show.
 He maybe 85 but he is the most extraordinary physical specimen I've ever seen.
 You'd think he is 40 years younger."

 This musical stage show enjoyed a run of just under two years on Broadway, being nominated for four Tony Awards.
 Now the original Broadway creative team re-stage this musical especially for London's West End audiences at the Shaftesbury Theatre.

 Casting to be announced.
 Directed by Charles Randolph-Wright with choreography by Patricia Wilcox and Warren Adams, set designs by David Korins, costumes by ESosa, lighting by Natasha Katz, sound by Peter Hylenski and projections by Daniel Brodie.

-Motown the Musical in London at the Shaftesbury Theatre previewed from 11 February 2016 and opened on 8 March 2016 and closes on 20 April 2019.
+Motown the Musical in London at the Shaftesbury Theatre previewed from 11 February 2016, opened on 8 March 2016 and closes on 20 April 2019.